 People Trust PeopleThe amount of faith people have in online comments and forums is growing every year.
 For a typical consumer today, a batch of good online reviews carries the same weight as a recommendation from an acquaintance.
 Compare this to people’s opinions on paid marketing or advertising, and you’ll see the real value of user reviews.
 BazaarVoice recently put out a great infographic showing that shopper reviews are 12x more trusted than advertisements or marketing info.

-Reviews are For You, TooObviously, a solid body of home owner reviews, and an easy way to collect new ones, is vital to growing your house painting business.
+Reviews are For You, TooObviously, a solid body of home owner reviews, and an easy way to generate new ones, is vital to growing your house painting business.
 But the value of reviews doesn't end with building your professional image and brand.
 They're also great inspirational material.
 Reward and incentivize yourself and other employees who generate positive online feedback.
 Adorn your walls with highlights from real reviews.
 Reviews can help you see beyond the bubble, and understand more about what you need to do to succeed.

 The Good, The Bad, The BizaareYou do your best for every single customer you work with.
 But you can't make everyone happy all the time.
 What should you do when bad reviews pop-up on your social media, website, or Yelp page?
 Keep in mind, a sour taste is more memorable than a sweet one, and people are much more likely to post reviews about a bad experience than a good one.
 First off, don’t panic.
 A lot of the time, all it takes to make a person happy is a little attention and effort.
 Reach out, find out what the problem was, and then make a real and concerted effort to resolve it.
 Many people are willing to change not just their opinion, but also their public reviews, if you meet them halfway.
 Even when you get a tough cookie that won’t budge, don’t chalk it up as a lost cause.
 Respond to the review politely and with real compassion, in the same place where the review originally appeared.
 It's your opportunity to let future clients see that you take their feedback seriously, and do everything you can to help.
 An unpleasant review is just another platform for you to highlight your business and brand.

 Getting Started with ReviewsIf you’re looking to meet more clients and boost your house painting operation with home owner reviews, here are some quick steps to get you started.
 1) Get on Yelp!
 Create a profile for you house painting business.
 And link to if from your website with some pretty social media icons.
 2) Use a simple survey to collect feedback from home owners.
 3) Include your best reviews publicly on your homepage as part of the first impression for new clients.
-4) Collect reviews right on your website with an easy review collection tool like this.
+4) Collect reviews right on your website with an so easy review collection tool like this.
 5) Get to know your home owners during your normal interactions, then expand the relationship to social media.
 Once you have a good online rapport, ask if they'd be able to write a short review or recommendation.

 How have reviews and public comments impacted your business?
 We’d love to hear about it, in our own public comments section!